channyeintun/coding-guidelines/README.md

 ### 1. Variables
 #### Naming convention should be consistent
 Choose only a single naming convention to be used in the project.
 Use constant case for constants.
 Use upper camel case for component names (React).
 Use camel case for variable and function's names.
 Use dash case for route name.
+Check for typos.
 | Formatting | Name             |
 |------------|------------------|
 | TWO_WORDS  | Constant case    |